ambiot/documents/docs/source/ambd_arduino/examples/peripheral/TensorFlow Lite - Person Detection.rst

   |2|

+| User can define the LED pins by using any GPIO pins on the boards.

 | Upload the code and press the reset button on Ameba once the upload is
   finished.
 | Once it is running, you should see the blue LED flashing once every few